Oera Linda Book: Contents

 Themes running through the Oera Linda Book include catastrophism, nationalism, matriarchy, and mythology.
 The text alleges that Europe and other lands were, for a large part of their history, ruled by a succession of folk-mothers presiding over a hierarchical order of celibate priestesses dedicated to the goddess Frya, daughter of the creator god Wr-alda and Jrtha, the earth mother.
 The claim is also made that this Frisian civilization possessed an alphabet that was the ancestor of the Greek and Phoenician alphabets.
 Modern historiography is essentially ignored, particularly in the area of basic chronology of known events in the recent and distant past of Europe.
-Geological as well as geographical evidence that was readily available even as far back as Over de Linden's time is also mostly absent from the manuscript.
+Geographical evidence that was readily available at the time is also incorrectly reported.

-The earliest portion of the Oera Linda Book, namely Frya's Tex, was supposedly composed in 2194 BC, whereas the most recent part, the letter of Hidde Oera Linda, dates to AD 1256.
+The earliest portion of the Oera Linda Book, namely Frya's Tex, was supposedly composed in 2194 BC, whereas the most recent part, the letter of Hidde Oera Linda, claims to date to AD 1256.
 Almost half of the entire book comprises The Book of Adela's Followers, the original text around which the rest grew.
 It is purported to have been compiled in the 6th century BC from a mixture of contemporary writings and ancient inscriptions.
 The last two sections of the Oera Linda Book contain a number of lacunae and the book itself breaks off in mid-sentence.

-It also describes a lost land called Atland (the name given to Atlantis by the 17th-century scholar Olof Rudbeck), which was supposedly submerged in 2194 BC – the same year as 19th-century Dutch and Frisian almanacs, following traditional Biblical chronology, gave for Noah's flood.
+It also describes a lost land called 'Atland' (the name given to Atlantis by the 17th-century scholar Olof Rudbeck), which was supposedly submerged in 2194 BC – the same year as 19th-century Dutch and Frisian almanacs, following traditional Biblical chronology, gave for Noah's flood.